-H. Plant Materials and Landscape Elements.

-All plant materials and landscape elements used shall comply with the following standards:

-- Plant Quality.
+- H. Plant Materials and Landscape Elements.
+All plant materials and landscape elements used shall comply with the following standards: - 1.
+Plant Quality.
 Plant and grass materials used in compliance with provisions of this Section shall conform to standards of the Michigan Association of Nurserymen and shall have passed any inspections required under state regulations.
 Grass shall be species normally grown as permanent lawns in Oakland County, and shall be clean and free of weeds and noxious pests or diseases. - 2.
 Plastic Plant Material Prohibited.
-Plastic and other non-organic plant materials shall be prohibited from use. - 3.
+Plastic and other non-organic plant materials shall be prohibited from use - 3.
 Required Plant Material Specifications.
-The following specifications shall apply to all plant material required by this section:

-- a.
-Deciduous Shade Trees shall be species having a trunk that can be maintained with seven (7) feet or greater clear stem.
-Deciduous trees shall have a minimum caliper of three (3) to three and one-half (3 1⁄2) inches at planting. - b.
-Deciduous Ornamental Trees shall have a minimum caliper of two (2) inches at planting, or six (6) feet in height in clump form. - c.
-Evergreen Trees shall have a minimum height of six (6) feet at planting. - d.
-Deciduous and Upright Evergreen Shrubs shall be a minimum of 30 inches in height at the time of planting. - e.
-Spreading Evergreen Shrubs and Dwarf Species Shrubs shall be a minimum of 24 inches in height or five (5) gallon container size at time of planting. - 4.
+The following specifications shall apply to all plant material required by this section: - a) Deciduous Shade Trees shall be species having a trunk that can be maintained with seven (7) feet or greater clear stem.
+Deciduous trees shall have a minimum caliper of three (3) to three and one-half (3 1⁄2) inches at planting. - b) Deciduous Ornamental Trees shall have a minimum caliper of two (2) inches at planting, or six (6) feet in height in clump form. - c) Evergreen Trees shall have a minimum height of six (6) feet at planting. - d) Deciduous and Upright Evergreen Shrubs shall be a minimum of 30 inches in height at the time of planting. - e) Spreading Evergreen Shrubs and Dwarf Species Shrubs shall be a minimum of 24 inches in height or five (5) gallon container size at time of planting. - 4.
 Diversity of Plant Species.
 To ensure adequate variety and overall resistance to disease, no single plant species shall consist of more than 20% of any particular type of plant material provided on a site (e.g. deciduous canopy trees, evergreen trees, etc.).
 Not withstanding, the Planning Commission may permit variations in this standard to accommodate specific designs, such as hedges. - 5.
 Ground Cover.
-Ground cover used in lieu of grass in whole or in part shall be planted in such a manner as to present a finished appearance and reasonably complete coverage after one (1) complete growing season.

-I. Existing Plant Materials

-In instances where healthy plant materials exist on a site prior to its development, the Planning Commission may adjust the application of the above standards to allow credit for such plant material, if such an adjustment is in keeping with, and will preserve, the intent of this Ordinance.
+Ground cover used in lieu of grass in whole or in part shall be planted in such a manner as to present a finished appearance and reasonably complete coverage after one (1) complete growing season. - I. Existing Plant Materials.
+In instances where healthy plant materials exist on a site prior to its development, the Planning Commission may adjust the application of the above standards to allow credit for such plant material, if such an adjustment is in keeping with, and will preserve, the intent of this Ordinance. - J. Berms.
+Berms and earth mounds shall be constructed with slopes no greater than one (1) foot vertical for each three (3) feet horizontal with at least a two (2) foot flat on the top and with adequate protection to prevent erosion. - K. Modification of Standards.
+Innovation in design of landscaping is encouraged, and the Planning Commission may approve modifications of the above standards of Section 15.02 consistent with the purposes and intent of this Ordinance.